Lwt introduction/tutorial Part 2 of 2

 single branching point.
 The control-flow is simple enough that it is

-as a “thread”: a series of
+easy to think about p as a “thread”: a series of

 instructions that execute in relative independence to the rest of the